Interactions that Make a Difference: Cultural and Linguistic Competence Training for Title V Personnel (ITMD)

-The Cultural and Lingustic Competence Express is an on-campus program targeted to graduate students in the health-related disciplines.
+The CLCE is an on-campus workshop for graduate students in nutrition and other health-related disciplines.
 It was implemented Fall 2006 in collaboration with departments and programs across campus.
-Every year, MCH Nutrition Faculty and funded trainees facilitate this daylong workshop for all incoming graduate students in the Department on Nutrition.
+Every year, MCH Nutrition Education and Training Program faculty and funded trainees facilitate this daylong workshop for all incoming graduate students in the Department on Nutrition.
+See the agenda here.

 Diversity Learning Collaborative